Neighbors, DNA expert take stand in Tara Baker murder trial

-Wednesday marks the third day of the murder trial for Edrick Faust, the man accused of killing University of Georgia law student Tara Baker more than two decades ago.
+Wednesday marked the third day of the murder trial for Edrick Faust, the man accused of killing University of Georgia law student Tara Baker more than two decades ago.
+Neighbors who witnessed a "suspicious man" and DNA experts took the stand for the prosecution.

 Murder of Tara Baker